 What About Mercury?

-Many people are now aware that the mercury levels in fish could present a risk for your health.
+Many people are now aware that the mercury levels in fish could present a risk to your health.
 Although mercury is acceptable in low doses, high amounts can be toxic.
 [3]

 Unfortunately, mercury can also accumulate in the body over time.
 Fish are exposed to mercury due to water pollution, and then we humans ingest mercury when we eat seafood.